santiment/sanbase2/docs/composable-api-plans-handover.md

 **What a bundle still cannot do:** be bought.
 There is no Stripe catalog and no mutation to subscribe, so items are created locally.
 Everything from an item to a granted metric — and to a counted API call — works end to end.
+Catalog browsing of package combinations works via `getAvailableMetrics(plan: BUNDLE, metricPackages: [...])` without a subscription.

 ### 13.1 Next

-`AM` is the last raising entry point and is independent of everything else: it surfaces the entitlement through `getAvailableMetrics`, whose `plan` argument is an enum with no bundle value (§7.5 C1).
-Then `SC → SL → WH` for the purchase lifecycle, where `WH` is now only the webhook branching — its quota write landed with §5.10.
+`SC → SL → WH` for the purchase lifecycle, where `WH` is now only the webhook branching — its quota write landed with §5.10.
+Then `UI` for self-serve checkout.

 ### 13.2 Original plan, for reference